zehraina/zehraina/README.md

 Hi, people call me Ina.
 I do machine learning and make things.
-You can have a look at some of the projects I've build
+You can have a look at some of the projects I've built.

 <!---
 zehraina/zehraina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.